Shuhengzhou03/Factors-Influencing-Happiness/README.md

 ## Statement on LLM usage

 Some portions of the code were developed with the assistance of ChatGPT-4o.
-Additionally, the abstract, introduction, as well as descriptions of tables and results, were created with support from ChatGPT-4o.
+Additionally, the abstract, introduction, descriptions of tables and results, as well as the survey design, were created with support from ChatGPT-4o.
 The complete chat history documenting this assistance is stored in other/llm_usage/usage.txt.